|

 of the process that the Galen recipe does not.
 No fragrance oils or synthetics come

-the ancient Egyptian custom, ingredients are added one at a time to the base
+the ancient Egyptian custom, ingredients are added a bit at a time in a specific

 of chopped raisins.